neuroprismlab/BrainEffeX/for_contributors/README.md

 # Instructions for contributors
 BrainEffeX welcomes contributions of large (n>500) subject-level datasets.
 Data should be provided at the subject level, after preprocessing and computation of functional connectivity or task-based activation.
 Specifically, a .mat file containing three structs should be provided, with fields listed in Figure 3.
 Template .mat files with the proper structure for each test type may be downloaded from https://github.com/neuroprismlab/BrainEffeX/tree/main/for_contributors/templates to facilitate the organization of the data files.

-If you have any issues while trying to contribute data, please don't hesistate to file an issue here on Github (via a 'Blank' issue request, not the contribution template), or email us at neuroprismlab@gmail.com.
+If you have any issues while trying to contribute data, please don't hesitate to file an issue here on Github (via a 'Blank' issue request, not the contribution template), or email us at neuroprismlab@gmail.com.
 We would be happy to walk through any of these steps with you!

 **To contribute data to BrainEffeX, please follow these steps...**